All Episodes

 Look, there's a lot of ground to cover.

-What's going on with the president and Jeff Sessions, but I the order of the day is the motion to proceed that just passed in the U.S. Senate on the repeal replace opportunity.
+What's going on with the president and Jeff Sessions, but the order of the day is the motion to proceed that just passed in the U.S. Senate on the repeal replace opportunity.

-It's all it is is a procedural motion to proceed.
+All it is is a procedural motion to proceed.

 That's all it is.

-Now, let me give you the skinny on what a well, not to in any way refer to the skinny bill on health care reform, which is one of the options now that they're talking about here.
+Now, let me give you the skinny on what it, well, not to in any way refer to the skinny bill on health care reform, which is one of the options now that they're talking about here.

 I'm glad John McCain's back.

-I mean he has frustrated me a lot politically over the years.
+I mean, he has frustrated me a lot politically over the years.

 It's not personal in any way.

-I mean, I supported him for president, tried my hardest to help him, and I think he was his own worst enemy in many ways, and uh I think he tried his best.
+I mean, I supported him for president, tried my hardest to help him.

-I think one of the greatest stories of heroism is I mean, here's a guy that could have gotten out of a prison camp in Vietnam earlier in the Hanoi Hilton and chose not to do it.
+I think one of the greatest stories of heroism is, I mean, here's a guy that could have gotten out of a prison camp in Vietnam earlier in the Hanoi Hilton and chose not to do it.

 Well, with that said, he is a moderate Republican.